 |Maksym Derevyagin||MONT firstname.lastname@example.org|

 |Ovidiu Munteanu||MONT email@example.com|

 There will be homeworks assigned after the meetings, but we will not collect your solutions.
-For the first time this semester, there will be a final exam consisting of problems of similar difficulty to the homework problems.
-The letter grade of the class will be based only on the final exam.
-The following table lays out the conversion.
+For the first time this semester, there will be two problem workshops run by Surath Fernando, who is a graduate student in our department.
+Your grade will be decided by a final exam consisting of problems of similar difficulty to the homework problems, so it will be quite harder than a usual final math exam at UConn.

 - Kiran Kedlaya keeps a list of past Putnam problems here (after 1985)

 Past Putnam Competition Results

 2019 Putnam Competition